rcmcooperative/partner-TOSI/docs/proposal-OSRP-RCMCoop.md

 The aim of this phase is to define a clear set of objectives for the community, a set of quantitative and qualitative metrics to measure success against these objectives, and understand the efficacy of current activities in support of these objectives.

 First we will document the organizational priorities with respect to desired modes of community participation (Sharan et al, 2024, see Figure 1 below).
-The **objectives for the community (Deliverable 1)** will be positioned within the macro environment of wider institutional priorities, resourcing forecasts, and trends within the discipline, country/region, and sector, including in TOSI Approved Open Science Institutes.
+The **objectives for the community (Deliverable 1)** will be positioned within the macro environment of wider institutional priorities, resourcing forecasts, and trends within the discipline, country/region, and sector, including in TOSI Approved Open Science Institutes[^scope].
 This understanding will be built through qualitative interviews, desk research and workshop(s) with TOSI leadership and community representatives.
 We will importantly note whether these objectives have changed since the initiation of activities or have remained stable, to determine the appropriate strategy approach for moving forwards (see Section 2.2).

 ![Levels of community participation](../assets/levels-of-participation.png) *Figure 1: Levels of community participation.
 The complexity of potential problems solved increases with increasing participation level, along with the scope and potential rate of problem solving, sustainability and diversity of perspectives which can be included.
 Increasing participation level also requires increased infrastructure and resourcing to deliver efficiently and with consistency.
 Level descriptions: (1) Inform: The community is a communications channel; (2) Invite feedback: The community shares opinions with you; (3) Engage & Involve: Leaders connect to collaborate, share practices and combine solutions; (4) Mobilize & Connect: Different groups within the community are interconnected; (5) Empower groups: Groups undertake activities aligned with the community purpose; (6) Decentralize power: Shared decision making and distribution of responsibilities.
 (Sharan et al, 2024).*